App-vNext/Polly/docs/extensibility/index.md

 ### Component diagram

-This diagram depicts how the built-in types interact with the custom built types (with green border)
+This diagram depicts how the built-in types interact with custom built types (which have a green border)

 ```mermaid
 flowchart